Do you want to protect your WordPress site from brute-force attacks?

 Most WordPress hosting companies offer limited backup options.
 However, these backups are not guaranteed, and you are solely responsible for making your own backups.

-There are several great WordPress backup plugins, which allow you to schedule automatic backups.
+There are several great WordPress backup plugins that allow you to schedule automatic backups.

-We recommend using UpdraftPlus.
-It is beginner friendly and allows you to quickly setup automatic backups and store them on remote locations like Google Drive, Dropbox, Amazon S3, and more.
+We recommend using Duplicator.
+It is beginner friendly and allows you to quickly set up automatic backups and store them on remote locations like Google Drive, Dropbox, Amazon S3, One Drive, and more.

-For step by step instructions, see our guide on how to how to backup and restore your WordPress site with UpdraftPlus
+For step-by-step instructions, you can follow this guide on how to back up your WordPress site with Duplicator.

 All the above-mentioned tips will help you protect your WordPress site against brute-force attacks.
 For a more comprehensive security setup, you should follow the instructions in our ultimate WordPress security guide for beginners.

-We hope this article helped you learn how to protect your WordPress site from brute force attacks.
-You may also want to look out for how to fix a hacked WordPress site and how to get free SSL certification for WordPress website.
+We hope this article helped you learn how to protect your WordPress site from brute-force attacks.
+You may also want to see our guide on how to fix a hacked WordPress site and our expert picks for the best WordPress drag-and-drop page builders.